-At the beginning of the school year, a group of elementary school teachers was told that some of their new pupils had extraordinary talent and potential.
+At the beginning of the school year, a group of elementary school teachers were told that some of their new pupils had extraordinary talent and potential.
 This information, which was completely made up, was given about random average students in each class, all students had done an IQ test in advance.
 By the end of the year, the students that were described as more talented had significantly increased their performance in the IQ test, compared to the rest of the class.

 Robert Rosenthal concluded: “When we expect certain behaviors of others, we are likely to act in ways that make the expected behavior more likely to occur.”
 What do you think about this theory?
 And if you believe it, is there a way to prevent ourselves from being shaped by others in a negative way?

-- The Pygmalion Effect and its influence on the grading and gender assignment on spelling and essay assessments – pdf of an original study
+- The Pygmalion Effect and its influence on the grading and gender assignment on spelling and essay assessments

-- Pygmalion effect – what Wikipedia has to say about it
+- Pygmalion effect – Wikipedia

-- We’ve Been Here Before: The Replication Crisis over the Pygmalion Effect– how statisticians see it
+- We’ve Been Here Before: The Replication Crisis over the Pygmalion Effect – How statisticians see it

-- A Case Study of the “Pygmalion Effect”: Teacher Expectations and Student Achievement- an original study on tech students going against the flow
+- A Case Study of the “Pygmalion Effect”: Teacher Expectations and Student Achievement – An original study on tech students going against the flow

-Let your students experience Pygmalion Effect; a positive version of it, of course! 🙂 Split your classroom into boys and girls and set a task, or perhaps a little challenge.
+Let your students experience the Pygmalion Effect; a positive version of it, of course! 🙂 Split your classroom into boys and girls and set a task, or perhaps a little challenge.
 Tell the girls, in confidence, that girls are known to perform better in the task.
 Likewise, tell the boys that they are known to be better at it.
 See what happens and let us know.